wbcsd/data-exchange-protocol/decisions/log/0034-common-urn-structure-productIDs.md

-# 34. Proposal to introduce a common URN structure for productIDs
+# 34. Proposal for a common URN structure and awllowance for URI's for identifying products

-Date: 2024-24-06
+Date: 2024-09-10

 ## Status